 - 7. In the tuck and pike positions, the thighs should be close to the upper body except in the twisting phase of multiple somersaults (2/1 or more). - 8.
 In the tuck position, the hands should touch the legs below the knees except in the twisting phase of multiple somersaults (2/1 or more). - 9.
 In the pike position, the hands should touch the toes except in the twisting phase of multiple somersaults. - 10.
 The position of somersaulting skills will be determined between 10:00 and 2:00 (tuck, pike, straight). - 11.
 In multiple somersaults (2/1 or more) with twists, the tuck and pike position may be modified during the twisting phase.
-If a double somersaulting skill, the position is determined by the somersault with the lesser degree position terminates a pass results in loss of skill and the appropriate deduction.
+If a double somersaulting skill, the position is determined by the somersault with the lesser degree position

-INTERRUPTIONS OF THE ROUTINE (SCORING STOPS) Whatever
+INTERRUPTIONS OF THE ROUTINE (SCORING STOPS)